*Coronavirus update: we are temporarily closed. Find out more.*

 We're parents too.
 We understand that a great day out requires getting the basics right.
 We keep it simple:

 We’re delighted to be in the middle of a 10 year period during which we will spend £17m on developing the zoo.
-This includes our new £8m Tropical House exhibit showcasing a host of new species including colourful and charismatic mammals, birds, reptiles, amphibians, fish and insects.
-As a result, our old Tropical World is now closed for development.
+This includes our £8m Tropical House exhibit showcasing a host of new species including colourful and charismatic mammals, birds, reptiles, amphibians, fish and insects.

 Remember to keep an eye out for our recent new arrivals and watch this space for any updates.